 Sometimes, starting without knowing the end in mind isn't such a bad thing

-I mean it gets you started and that's more important than ruminating over a knowing that won't come.
-And as we know it's in the doing that often gets us closer to what's true for us.
+I mean, it gets you started and that's more important than ruminating over a knowing that won't come.
+And as we know, it's in the doing that often gets us closer to what's true for us.

 So I say play.
 Enjoy finding your inspiration.

 So much of being an entrepreneur requires us to tap into our own creativity.
-It's a highly creative pursuit whether you recognize it or not.
+It's a highly creative pursuit, whether you recognize it or not.
 Business building.

-Allowing yourself to be inspired, and often, isn't just good for your mental and physical health it's good for your business.
-It keeps you grounded, grateful and happy and it gives you the power of insight, so you can connect with the purpose of your thing and those who need it.
+Allowing yourself to be inspired, and often, isn't just good for your mental and physical health, it's good for your business.
+It keeps you grounded, grateful and happy, and it gives you the power of insight, so you can connect with the purpose of your thing and those who need it.

-Inspiration, the spark that keeps you going with effortless glee
+Inspiration is the spark that keeps you going with effortless glee

-I had a lovely post all typed up to tell you how much I love everything creative from cat-toes to random conversations overheard on subways and in cafes.
+I had a lovely post all typed up to tell you how much I love everything creative from cat-toes to random conversations overheard on subways and in cafés.
 I wrote two posts actually and deleted them both by mistake.
 Each time I rewrote the piece it changed, but I did it because I enjoyed the process.

 Creativity, I thought, might just be what makes us human.
 I went on.
-At one point.